 - characterize the soils in triaxial cell;

-- models (constitutive equations) a soil using laboratory test results;
+- model a soil using laboratory test results;

-- implement and solve the obtained constitutive model in a continuum solver for
+- implement and solve constitutive equations in a continuum solver for infrastructure/building design;

 - design of a number of challenging geotechnical engineering problems;

-- choose the most suitable technique to improve the behavior of a given soil and characterize it in the lab.
+- choose the most suitable technique to improve the behaviour of a given soil.

 All civil engineering structures are founded on the ground.
 Soil Mechanics is therefore an essential element in the design of the built environment, whether it forms the foundation of structures or it is used as building material, such as for embankments and dams, cuttings, roads, channels and waterways, railways, mining infrastructure or waste disposal facilities.
 Soil Mechanics provides a common language for describing the nature and engineering behaviour of soils.
 It describes the theoretical and empirical framework on which geotechnical engineering design is based.|